 If you are unable to supply precise information then it may take longer for us to locate the entry to which you are referring.

 If you are uncertain of the date of an event we will search for a three-year period (e.g. 1884 - 1886).
+You will need to contact us once you have applied to arrange this.

 Please note that quoting a GRO reference does not indicate where the entry can be found in our registers.
 Unfortunately there is no cross-referencing system between GRO indexes and local register office indexes.